ptsteadman/semver-for-natural-language/semver.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

 1. MAJOR version when you make changes or additions that affect the meaning of the text as a whole,
 1. MINOR version when you make changes or additions that affect the meaning of an isolated part of the text, and
 1. PATCH version when you make changes, additions, or corrections than do not affect the meaning of text.

-Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+Additional labels for pre-release and metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 Introduction
 ------------